Impedyme Dual Active Bridge Control car charger wireframe

 Purpose of the Simulation

-• Evaluate power flow control strategies for bidirectional operation.
+• Test bidirectional power flow strategies

 Key Features

-High-Efficiency Power Transfer with Soft-Switching
+Efficient Power Transfer via Soft-Switching

 Flexible Modulation Strategies